jiarong/SSUsearch/README.md

 In your default web browser, you will see a page showing several \*.ipynb links.

-First open overview.ipynb, and follow the instructions there. **You will need to change the data directory setting** (those on the notebooks are for running on amazon EC2 instances).
+First open overview.ipynb, and follow the instructions there. **You will need to change the data directory settings for your own data**.

 If you prefer to run the tutorial in terminal, please go to http://microbial-ecology-protocols.readthedocs.org/en/latest/SSUsearch/overview.html